 Asahna Bucha, also known as Asalha Puja, is the day that marks when over 2500 years ago Lord Buddha delivered his first sermon at Benares in India.
 It is a public holiday in Thailand, and the exact date for this festival is decided by the waxing moon and the lunar months which typically comes up in July according to the Thai lunar calendar.
 It is an auspicious day and brings out all the people to their nearest temples to celebrate the occasion.

-Asalha Puja Day 2019
+Asalha Puja Day 2023

-Asahna Bucha day is the celebration of the 'Four Noble Truths'- Dukkha, Tanha, Nibbana, and the eightfold path preached by Buddha after his enlightenment.
-This first sermon called 'Setting the Wheel of Dhamma in motion' which was given at Deer Park in Sarnath city, near the confluence of Ganges and Gomti river in Uttar Pradesh, India is the Thai version of Asalha Puja.
+History of Asalha PujaAsahna Bucha day celebrates the 'Four Noble Truths'- Dukkha, Tanha, Nibbana, and the eightfold path preached by Buddha after his enlightenment.
+This first sermon, called 'Setting the Wheel of Dhamma in motion' which was given at Deer Park in Sarnath city, near the confluence of Ganges and Gomti rivers in Uttar Pradesh, India, is the Thai version of Asalha Puja.
 It is also known as Dhamma Day.

 Buddha said 'I teach one thing and one thing only: suffering and the end of suffering'.

-Like most of the festivals in Thailand, the people start the Asalha Puja by visiting their local 'Wat' (temple) mainly for merit-making ceremonies.
+How is Asalha Puja Celebrated?Like most festivals in Thailand, the people start the Asalha Puja by visiting their local 'Wat' (temple) mainly for merit-making ceremonies.
 The size and number of people attending this ceremony depend upon the size of the temple.
-It is a simple celebration known as 'wian tian' starting with the chantings of the monks and preaching the first sermon while the followers kneel and bow as instructed.
-This is also a good time for many young thai men to enter monkhood.
+It is a simple celebration known as 'wian tian', starting with the chantings of the monks and preaching the first sermon while the followers kneel and bow as instructed.
+This is also a good time for many young Thai men to enter monkhood.

-Observed by the government sector only, Asahna Bucha Day is a public holiday.
-An annual festival, it is celebrated in the wet season in July in on the first full moon accordance with the Thai Lunar calendar while it varies in the Gregorian Calendar.
-This event is one of the most important festivals of Thailand and is celebrated on a full moon night because Buddha himself was born during a full moon.
+When is Asalha Puja Held?Asahna Bucha Day is a public holiday observed by the government sector only.
+An annual festival, it is celebrated in the wet season in July on the first full moon in accordance with the Thai Lunar calendar, while it varies in the Gregorian Calendar.
+This event is one of the most important festivals in Thailand and is celebrated on a full moon night because Buddha himself was born during a full moon.

-Also known as the Buddhist lent day, it is the day after the Asalha Puja.
-It takes place during the wet season and is the start of an auspicious three-month annual retreat, observed by Buddhist practitioners.
-Also known as "Lent Commencement Day" it is the period of spiritual renewal where all the monks retreat to the temple and don't leave it for the next three months.
+Wan Khao PhansaAlso known as the Buddhist lent day, it is the day after the Asalha Puja.
+It takes place during the wet season and starts an auspicious three-month annual retreat observed by Buddhist practitioners.
+Also known as "Lent Commencement Day," it is the period of spiritual renewal where all the monks retreat to the temple and don't leave it for the next three months.
 They devote this time to study and meditate within the temple grounds.
 It is also a public holiday, but the banks are not closed.
-It is also 'no alcohol day' in Thailand.
-People also make an effort and abstain from eating meat or tobacco at least for the day if not for three months.
+It is also a 'no alcohol day' in Thailand.
+People also try to abstain from eating meat or tobacco for at least the day, if not for three months.

 It's time to explore Thailand beyond its beaches, spas and shopping areas.
-In a time where more and more millennials are backpacking across the globe and learning about the various cultures, Thailand is a must visit.
+In a time where more and more millennials are backpacking across the globe and learning about the various cultures, Thailand is a must-visit.
 Attracting the majority of the tourists during this festival season, go and experience Asalha Puja celebration first hand.